 Tarragon, French.
+Artemisia

-Artemisia dracunculus 'Sativa'.
+dracunculus 'Sativa'.
 French tarragon is a kitchen legend and an epicure's delight.
 The anise-flavored, narrow, green leaves are good used fresh in salads or with spinach: the leaves are also chopped and cooked in sauces and with fish and chicken.
 For many, tarragon made vinegar palatable.
 Plants with true flavor can be grown only from cuttings and crown divisions; seeds produce an inferior plant, vigorous but flavorless.
-Tarragon is a plant that thrives on dryness (its native habitat receives about a foot of rain a vear) and its cultivation is not difficult. but it is not a plant that flourishes on neglect in our wet, humid climate.
+Tarragon is a plant that thrives on dryness (its native habitat receives about a foot of rain a year) and its cultivation is not difficult, but it is not a plant that flourishes on neglect in our wet, humid climate.
 The best site for tarragon is in full sun all day, although 4 hours will do in a pinch.
-Soil should be fertile and well-drained with a pH between 4.5 and 8.
+Soil should be fertile and welldrained with a pH between 4.5 and 8.
 Keeping your tarragon dry will provide many years of pleasure from the plant.
 Here are five ways to foster dryness: prune foliage often so air can circulate through the leaves; mulch with sand; allow plenty of space between tarragon and everything else; don't water in a way that wets foliage; remove any dying or dead foliage immediately.
 A mature tarragon might reach 18 inches tall in a garden where it grew for its ragged beauty instead of culinary desirability.
 A good crown can be as much as a foot wide.
 Space plants for the future, not the present; 18 to 24inch centers are about right, although you may think it is a bit far apart after you have just transplanted a plant from a 2 1/2-inch pot.
-Plants are hardy to ne of the most famous of the French herbs and indispensable in the kitchen.
-Its sweet, warm, spicy flavor complements a variety of meats, soups, stews, vegetables, breads, and desserts.
-As a small landscape specimen in the perennial border, it adds interest and, in variegated forms, pleasing color.
-It makes an acceptable low hedge for either formal or informal uses and its soft pastel flowers herald the warmth of spring.
+Plants are hardy to -20°F.